randypeck/Arduino/Screamo/Screamo Overview.md

     - When any 3-in-a-row (horizontal, vertical, or diagonal) is completed, a replay is awarded.
 Only 1 3-in-a-row scores.
     - Making the four corners (1, 3, 7, 9) and center number (5) awards five additional replays.
     - Making 1-3 scores twenty additional replays.
-  - Various scoring events award the spotted number, lighting the corresponding white insert.
-  - Once all nine white inserts are lit, the Special When Lit lamp is also lit.

 - The 10K Unit is directly fired by the Bumper switches, the Hat rollover switches, the Slingshot swtiches, and when the Selection Unit is fired.
   - Bumpers, Hats, and Slingshots do NOT advance the Selection Unit.
   - The 10K Unit controls when the Left Kickout/Right Drain and Right Kickout/Left Drain lamps are lit ("Spots Number When Lit").
-    - When the 10K Unit is a zero, Left Kickout and Right Drain lamps are lit.
+    - When the 10K Unit is at zero, Left Kickout and Right Drain lamps are lit.
-    - When the 10K Unit is a five, Right Kickout and Left Drain lamps are lit.
+    - When the 10K Unit is at 50K, Right Kickout and Left Drain lamps are lit.
     - These are independent of the Selection Unit.

-- The Selection Unit is directly fired by the 9 Side Target switches.
+- The Selection Unit is directly fired only by the 9 Side Target switches (simulated; in fact the Master fires the Selection Unit coil when any 9 Side Target is hit).
-  - These devices do NOT fire the 10K Unit directly, but the Selection Unit fires the 10K Unit each time it advances.
+  - These devices do NOT fire the 10K Unit directly, but the Selection Unit fires the 10K Unit each time it advances (simulated.)
   - We use the Selection Unit coil for sound effects, but its behavior is simulated in software.
-  - The Selection Unit has two functions:
+  - The Selection Unit (simulated) has two functions:
     1. Determines which of the red 1-9 numbered "Spot" inserts are lit (one of them is always lit).
        - Various scoring events award the "spotted number", which lights the corresponding white 1-9 numbered insert.
     2. Determines when the four Hat rollover lamps are lit (in Original mode, they always light together).